Special Project Ideas

 Carleton's CCD Project: I am also involved with developing educational materials for our set of eight CCD (Charge Coupled Device) cameras as well as the new spectrometer and video cameras.
 This equipment is used on our 8" and 16" telescopes and allows us to record digital observations of astronomical objects and analyze them with a wide variety of software packages for image processing.
 We will continue to experiment with our CCD cameras, spectrometer and computers to develop observational labs and independent research projects ranging from lunar imaging and compositional analysis to determining the age of stellar clusters.

-I have several ongoing projects that involve experimental studies of materials with fascinating electrical and magnetic properties.
+I have several ongoing projects that involve experimental studies of materials with interesting electrical and magnetic properties, as well as a short-term project related to sustainability.
 Anyone, including first-year students, is welcome to talk with me about getting involved.
-No previous experience is needed; the only pre-requisites are enthusiasm for doing hands-on work and curiosity about solid state physics.
+No previous experience is needed; the only pre-requisites are curiosity and enthusiasm for doing hands-on work.

 Exploring colossal magnetoresistive (CMR) materials: These correlated electron materials exhibit a huge resistance change in response to applied magnetic fields that is associated with a transition from semiconducting to metallic behavior.
 These materials are not naturally occurring, and we fabricate them in the ultra-high vacuum chamber in our lab.
 We are interested in exploring the relationship between the growth parameters used when fabricating the materials and the nature of the CMR response.